Fire and rescue services

 Get local advice before entering areas after a natural disaster.

 The hurricane season in The Bahamas is from June to November.
+The region is becoming increasingly vulnerable to climate change impacts.
 Tropical storms and hurricanes can also happen in other months.
 Landslides, mudslides and flooding can occur.

 The direction and strength of hurricanes can change suddenly.